x-govuk/govuk-prototype-components/docs/warn-on-unsaved-changes.md

+---
-# Warn on unsaved changes
+title: Warn on saved changes
+layout: sub-navigation
+order: 7
+---

 A javascript component to warn users if they try to leave a page without saving their changes to a form.